Abbas-gheydi/contour/site/content/docs/main/config/access-logging.md

 See the [example config file][6] to see this used in context.

+#### Omitting Logs with Empty Values

+Contour now includes a feature that, by default, omits empty fields in Envoy logs for the access log.
+This enhancement improves log clarity by excluding entries with empty values, providing a more concise and relevant log output.
+Please note that this behavior is set by default and is not configurable, ensuring a streamlined experience for all users.

 #### Sample Configuration File

 Here is a sample config: